 The Board recognises the importance of monitoring performance against a range of internal targets as a means of measuring continuous improvement.
-A number of key performance indicators are included within the Business Strategy and are the subject of regular monitoring reports to the Board of Management and Performance & Audit Committee.
+A number of key performance indicators are included within the Business Strategy and are the subject of regular monitoring reports to the Board of Management and the Performance & Audit Committee.

 The Board considers Bield's performance to be satisfactory.
-In relation to operational performance, the indicators Rent loss (Voids), Rent arrears and staff sickness absence failed to meet the internal target.
-In relation to Rent loss (Voids), this continues to be a business priority with a number of short and longer term initiatives being put in place in order to address the situation.
-In relation to Rent arrears, this is slightly higher than target and although requiring close monitoring and management, the level of arrears is not currently a cause for concern.
-In relation to staff sickness absence, a higher level of long-term absence due to serious illness has been experienced across Bield with the figures shown below including these long-term absentees even although their eligible pay may have expired.
-In relation to financial performance, the approved budget for 2015-16 highlighted the quick ratio as being below the internal target.
+In relation to operational performance, the staff sickness absence indicator failed to meet the internal target.

+A higher level of long-term absence due to serious illness has been experienced across Bield with the figures shown below including these long term absentees even although their eligible pay may have expired.
+In relation to financial performance, the approved budget for 2016-17 highlighted the quick ratio as being below the internal target.
 This reduction reflects both planned capital expenditure and the delivery of the Business Strategy.